AyodeleOjo/Data-Analysis-Using-PowerBi/README.md

 # Data-Analysis-Using-PowerBi
-This project was to explore valuable insights into Nigerians household’s living  conditions and contribute to informed decision making for the country’s  development.
+My submission  for DSN AI Bootcamp Qualification 2023: Power BI Track Hackathon!
+This hackathon aims to showcase participants' data visualization and reporting skills using the NESG Household Survey 2018 dataset.

 # Introduction
 This project was to explore valuable insights into Nigerians household’s living